jhaiian/Jhaiian-Universal-Script/README.md

 ## 🚀 Installation
 1. Copy the script from this repository.
 2. Paste it into your Roblox executor.
 3. Run the script.
 4. Adjust sliders or toggle Infinite Jump as desired.

+---

+## 🛠️ Requirements
+- Roblox Executor (PC or Mobile supported)
+- Basic knowledge of script execution

+---

+## ⚡ Notes
+- GUI is fully responsive for mobile users.
+- Built with performance and simplicity in mind.

+---

+## 📜 License
+This project is licensed under the **Jhaiian Custom License**.
+- Redistribution is prohibited without explicit permission.
+- Modifications for personal use are allowed.
+- Commercial usage or re-uploading without credit is strictly forbidden.

+For full terms, see the [`LICENSE`](LICENSE) file in this repository.2.
+Paste it into your Roblox executor.
+3. Run the script.
+4. Adjust sliders or toggle Infinite Jump as desired.